 According to FameMass, teenagers spend even more time than adults on social media (no surprise about that).
 Teens aged 13 to 18-years-old average 3 hours and 1 minute per day.
 Some teens, however, spend up to 9 hours every day on social media – much more time than they spend in school.

-Facebook 3rd Most Visited Website
+YouTube is the Most Visited Website

 TikTok Is Also the Social App Most Blocked by Parents